 Classes are generally held from 9 AM to 5 PM with an hour break for lunch.
 The time is divided between presentation of the information, demonstration, and hands-on work.
-Students have 24-hour access to the studio throughout the duration of the course and are often found working late, coming back in the evening or coming in early and on weekends for two-week classes.
-Though this is not expected or required, most students find they wish to make the most of their time at AAB and are encouraged to approach their learning experience in a serious and focused manner.
+Students have 24-hour access to the studio throughout the duration of the course and are often found working late, coming back in the evening or coming in early, and on Tuesdays and Wednesdays for two-week classes.
+Though this is not expected or required, most students find that they wish to make the most of their time at AAB and are encouraged to approach their learning experience in a serious and focused manner.

-In Telluride, students can choose to make their own housing arrangements or have the Academy assist them.
-In arranged housing, students stay in condominiums and houses within walking distance of the AAB studio, shops, galleries and hiking trails.
-Students stay in private rooms in a shared house or condo, or can stay in a private condo/hotel at a higher rate.
-Usually students are paired in two and three-bedroom accommodations; occasionally a student will need to stay in a one-bedroom unit.
-The Academy is dedicated to finding accommodations for students as economically as possible, so please let us know your situation and we will try to find a creative housing solution.
+In Telluride, students can make their own housing arrangements or stay in AAB-arranged housing.
+Student housing is limited, so it is best to register for it as early as possible.
+In arranged student housing, students stay in condominiums and houses within walking distance of the AAB studio.
+There is one shared room, at $400 per person, per week, and four private room accommodations at a rate of $565 per week.
+The Academy is dedicated to finding accommodations for students as economically as possible, so please let us know your situation, and we will try to find a creative housing solution.
 Seasonal camping (mid-May through mid-October) is available within walking distance of the Academy studio, and there are several National Forest campgrounds within 10 miles of Telluride.
-If you are making your own housing arrangements, please call the Academy for a list of preferred accommodations.General Information for Students

 The facilities are excellent and it was great that we were allowed access even late into the night if we wanted.
 I was glad to take advantage and use the space and equipment as much as possible during the two weeks.